prolife86/WhiskyWise/README.md

  2. Create your Feature Branch (git checkout -b feature/AmazingFeature).
  3. Commit your Changes (git commit -m 'Add some AmazingFeature').
  4. Push to the Branch (git push origin feature/AmazingFeature).

+ 5. ## 🤖 Built with AI
+Portions of this application, were developed with the assistance of **Claude Sonnet 4.6**.
+This allows for a more rapid development cycle and optimized container orchestration.
- 5. Open a Pull Request.
+ 6. Open a Pull Request.
 ## 📜 License
 Distributed under the MIT License.
 See LICENSE for more information.